 The most common macroalgae are Chlorophyta (green), Phaeophyta (brown), and Rhodophyta (red).
 However, there are approx. 10,000 species of macroalgae and various seaweed research institutes are working towards enriching and maintaining seaweed species.
 Below are a few seaweed R&D institutes.

-• Global Seaweed SuperStar: They work towards protecting global wild seaweed species to maintain natural diversity.
+- Global Seaweed SuperStar: They work towards protecting global wild seaweed species to maintain natural diversity.

-• Wageningen University & Research: They work in sustainable seaweed aquaculture technology in the North Sea region.
+- Wageningen University & Research: They work in sustainable seaweed aquaculture technology in the North Sea region.

-• University of Gothenburg: Based in Sweden, the group works in areas such as macroalgae ecophysiology, seaweed microbiome, and more.
+- University of Gothenburg: Based in Sweden, the group works in areas such as macroalgae ecophysiology, seaweed microbiome, and more.

 Conclusion

 The largest ecosystem of earth, the oceans, on average, are 3682 meters deep, and the seven seas together have 1.35 billion cubic kilometers of water.
 The marine gardens are complex ecosystems sustaining ocean life.
 For precautionary measures, seaweed farming should be avoided on hard substrate sites, as that can introduce invasive sea seaweed.
 Instead, soft substrates should be preferred.
 For a genuinely circular society, it is best to reduce the use of both bio-plastics and synthetic plastics simultaneously.
 It is further imperative that bioplastics-making companies continue to educate their users about the dire effects of microplastics and plastic waste.
-And that’s why seaweed packaging, smart packaging and other dominant alternatives are finding takers.
+That’s why seaweed packaging, smart packaging, and other dominant alternatives are finding takers.